 In 1999 Oberhausen introduced the world’s first festival prize for music videos made in Germany.
-The impulse to create this award arose out of the observation that music videos had increasingly managed to emancipate themselves from their purely illustrative and advertising function, transforming themselves into a completely inde – pendent form of visualisation.
+The impulse to create this award arose out of the observation that music videos had increasingly managed to emancipate themselves from their purely illustrative and advertising function, transforming themselves into a completely indie – pendent form of visualization.
 Today, music videos have proven themselves to be an independent short film genre that even managed to survive the decline of its midwife, music television.
-This programme gathers together all the works nominated for the 2016 MuVi Award, supplemented by two artistically outstanding international videos.

 MuVi Award selections include:

 Andreas Hofstetter, Germany, 2015, 4:00, color, no dialogue

 There is a good girl.
 And there is the Internet.
 This might seem weird but this might be real.

 Organ Movement (Elmer Kussiac)

 Guillaume Cailleau, Germany, 2016, 11:30, color, no dialogue